ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Feedback Leakage {#leakage}

-Providing feedback reporting to PSOs for a PSD [@!I-D.ietf-dmarc-dmarcbis] can, in some cases, cause information to leak out of an organization to the PSO.
+Providing feedback reporting to PSOs (Public Suffix Operator) for a PSD [@!I-D.ietf-dmarc-dmarcbis] can, in some cases, cause information to leak out of an organization to the PSO.
 This leakage could potentially be utilized as part of a program of pervasive surveillance (see [@?RFC7624]).
 There are roughly three cases to consider:

 * Single Organization PSDs (e.g., ".mil")